andresicedo/this/README.md

 Implicit Binding, Explicit Binding, New Binding and Window Binding

 Implicit Binding: This is the most common occurrence of "this".
-When you call a function, look a the left of the "." and that is what the "this" keyword is referencing.
-Summary: When this is being used, go to the where the function is being called, look the left of the "." .
+When you call a function, look to the left of the "." and that is what the "this" keyword is referencing.
+Summary: When this is being used, find where the function is being called, look the left of the "." and "this" will be referencing that object.

 Explicit Binding: Explicitly stating what "this" is.
 We can do this using three methods: call, apply and bind.